 Ring Video Doorbell Wired: Design

-The Ring Video Doorbell Wired is indeed much smaller and sleeker than the popular Ring Video Doorbell 3 Plus, which will make it attractive for those who find the bulky design a bit of an eyesore at the front of your house.
+The Ring Video Doorbell Wired is indeed much smaller and sleeker than other popular Ring doorbells, which will make it attractive for those who find the bulky design a bit of an eyesore at the front of your house.

 Ring Video Doorbell Wired: Our Verdict

 The similar feature set and attractive design of the Ring Wired make it a tremendous bargain for those who don't currently own a smart doorbell or who want to switch to Ring but don't want to spend a lot.
 The app is as reliable as ever and makes it easy to integrate the doorbell with other security devices or Alexa-enabled gadgets around the home.
 If you're not particularly interested in the wireless alternatives, this could be for you.